mattofficeuk/AR6/README.md

 (see bottom of README for DAMIP instructions)

 This python pickle file was created using Python2.7.
 It contains a list of 5 variables.
 The first is the AMOC index in CMIP5 models.
 The second is the AMOC index in CMIP6 models.
 The third is a list of the CMIP5 models, which correspond to the same indices as in the AMOC array.
 The fourth is the same but for CMIP6.
 The fifth is the year (all data is annual mean values).

+**The AMOC arrays are masked-arrays, with missing models/ensemble-members/years masked.
+When manipulating them, always ensure to use masked array-compatible operations**

 It can be read into Python2.7 by doing: